1

 /// [`ErrorProblem::ObjectInvalidData`].

-export ItemValueParseable for struct, expect items, beta_deftly:
+export ItemValueParseable for struct, meta_quoted rigorous, expect items, beta_deftly:

 ${define TRAIT ${if T_IS_SIGNATURE { SignatureItemParseable } else { ItemValueParseable }}}